Maris Lauri

 Maris Lauri (born 1 January 1966) is an Estonian politician, former Minister of Justice and a member of the Reform Party.
-She was the Minister of Finance in Taavi Rõivas's first cabinet from November 2014 to April 2015 and later as the Minister of Education and Research in 2016.
-Before her nomination, Lauri worked as the adviser for the Prime Minister.
-Previously she has worked as the head economist of Swedbank and for the Bank of Estonia.
+She served as the Minister of Finance in Taavi Rõivas's first cabinet from November 2014 to April 2015 and later as the Minister of Education and Research in 2016.
+Before her nomination, Lauri worked as an adviser to the Prime Minister.
+Previously she worked as the head economist of Swedbank and for the Bank of Estonia.

-Lauri was chosen to the Riigikogu in the 2015 election with 4,019 personal votes.
+Lauri was elected to the Riigikogu in the 2015 election with 4,019 personal votes.
 She was elected again to the Riigikogu in 2019.

 She ran for the Riigikogu in the 2023 elections and garnered 4084 votes in the electoral district No. 3 (Tallinn's Mustamäe and Nõmme districts), securing her seat in the Riigikogu.